-each segment (Fig. 10a).
+A naïve implementation of slicing on WREN would require one active EU for each slice.
+Many WREN devices do not permit 64 simultaneously active EUs due to the prohibitively large DRAM overhead this would impose on the flash device.
+Instead, FwLog uses a single active EU and shares segments among all 64 slices, giving each slice an equal static share of each segment (Fig. 10).
 The downside of sharing FwLog segments is that one slice could fill up its share of the segment before the others.
-In the worst case, one slice fills before the others contain any objects, causing internal fragmentation in FWLog.
-This fragmentation reduces FWLog's ability to minimize WA in FwSets.
-Via simulation and stochastic models, we found that fragmentation could exceed 20%.
+In the worst case, one slice fills before the others contain any objects, causing internal fragmentation in FwLog.
+This fragmentation reduces FwLog's ability to minimize wa in FwSets.
+Via simulation, we found that fragmentation could exceed 20%.